BT Broadband review 2025: Is it any good?

 Long, long contracts

 Though BT is a big player in the UK broadband market, it lacks the flexibility of some of the smaller providers.
 There are no month-to-month contracts, for example, and beware, the brand is known for hiking up its monthly price as soon as a contract ends.
-Although they're by no means unique in that regard.
-24 months is an awfully long time to commit to a broadband contract, with most of BT's competitors offering contracts of 18 months or less.
+Although they're by no means unique in that regard – it's fast becoming the norm with Sky recently joining the two-year fanclub.
+We still believe 24 months is an awfully long time to commit to a broadband contract.

 Quite expensive compared to competitors